TRINUG-Meetup/ASP_NET_Core_Sig/Session4/Configuration/readme.md

 }
 ```

-The only change we made this time was adding a .AddJsonFile($"appsettings.{env.EnvironmentName}.json") line to the configuration.
+The only change we made this time was adding a .AddJsonFile($"appsettings.{env.EnvironmentName}.json", optional: true) line to the configuration.
 This now means we will read from a file like appsettings.Development.json or appsettings.Production.json depending on the environment.
 And this is done **after** we read from appsettings.json.
 If the file doesn't exist that is fine, no error is thrown.

 Secrets
 -------